 While truck traffic remains very consistent throughout the year, auto traffic clearly rises significantly in the summer months.
 As you can see from the statistics below, passenger vehicle traffic is relatively low in January and February and then rises steadily until it begins to drop as summer vacations wind down.
-Although the CBP and CBSA put more border agents on duty during the peak periods, border crossing times will be significantly longer at most major ports during the summer months.
+Although the US Customs and Border Protection and Canadian Border Services Agency put more border agents on duty during the peak periods, border crossing times will be significantly longer at most major ports during the summer months.

 |Month||Number of Passenger Vehicles|